 Honda’s CX500.
 The Japanese manufacturers only venture into the world of horizontally opposed twins.
-In many ways, the CX was a groundbreaking development in the world of motorcycling with its water cooled engine, electric start, and reliable shaft drive.
-While on paper it sounds like a milestone in motorcycle production history the CX is often looked upon to with conflicting opinions.
-On one side there’s the guys who knew the CX by its not so affectionate nickname of “plastic maggot” and by a rather unpleasant period when they suffered cam chain problems that lead to a factory recall.
-Then the opposing opinions are those of a new breed of custom builder who are taking stock CX500’s and turning them into rather tasty looking customs, inspired by builds completed by the likes of the Wrenchmonkees and Moto Mucci.
+In many ways, the CX was a groundbreaking development in the world of motorcycling with its water-cooled engine, electric start, and reliable shaft drive.
+While on paper it sounds like a milestone in motorcycle production history the CX is often looked upon with conflicting opinions.
+On one side there are the guys who knew the CX by its not so affectionate nickname of “plastic maggot” and by a rather unpleasant period when they suffered cam chain problems that lead to a factory recall.
+Then the opposing opinions are those of a new breed of custom builder who is taking stock CX500s and turning them into rather tasty looking customs, inspired by builds completed by the likes of the Wrenchmonkees and Moto Mucci.
 Mike Meyers (note the spelling…this isn’t Austin’s new ride) falls into the latter category.
 The story of his build is typical of those working with old machines that others have previously “tinkered” with, but as you can see his hard work has most certainly paid off.
 This is one of the best looking CX based builds I’ve seen to date.

 “My bike started out as a 1980 CX500 Custom.
-The engine is what intrigued me, I love how it does not have a supporting frame, just hanging there, making it the center attraction of the bike.
+The engine is what intrigued me, I love how it does not have a supporting frame, just hanging there, making it the centre attraction of the bike.

-When I found the bike it looked very clean with only 10k on the odometer, but once into the build I found a lot of surprises.
+When I found the bike it looked very clean with only 10k on the odometer, but once into the build, I found a lot of surprises.
 The first of many was green slime oozing from the pulser cover and there were several imperial bolts that had been forced into metric threads.
 Many of the parts were very clean though with no rust and I was able to sell off the extra parts to guys that were trying to restore similar models.
 I was able to make back the 1200 dollar initial purchases price and profit an additional 400 dollars on top of that to help fund my build.

 After a thorough going over it was obvious that a full engine rebuild was in order.
 There were many worn components in the engine.
 Once the power plant was back together and it was running, it was ready to convert to a proper café racer.
 I had many people tell me I was stupid to start with this platform, but that only made me all the more determined to prove them wrong.”

 “A Honda CBR 600RR front end was the first major change; it was a perfect fit lowering the front end and giving it a more aggressive stance.
 Achieving better handling and stopping power with dual front discs didn’t hurt either.
 The wiring of the new controls into the stock harness was a bit of a challenge but only added to its appeal.
 As the build progressed I found myself buying more and more parts from CBR600RR models.
 This led me to name my build the CX500RR.
-One of my favorite parts is the CX500 Deluxe tank with the CBR600RR gas cap grafted into it.
+One of my favourite parts is the CX500 Deluxe tank with the CBR600RR gas cap grafted into it.
 The rear sets are off a CBR600RR as well.

 Next, I moved on to tackle ugly mag wheels, they had to go.
 A fellow CX500 forum member told me that the 75-77 GL1000 wheels would fit the CX500 with a bit of modifying.
 The important thing was that the final drive splines had to match.
 The rest was milling, spacing and shimming to get it all to work.
 This was the hardest part of the build for me, well worth the effort in the end.